Stantecks/SAShihMe/README.md

 # SAShihMe

 - [ ] Genbank and ab1 file importing.
-	- [ ] Should it be a zipped file of ab1 files and one genbank?
+	- [ ] Should it be a zipped file of ab1 files and one genbank? ---> only problem is starting with zip will give all files, primarily we are aligning two files
 	- [ ] How should the filenames work?

 - [ ] Quality control